-The current pandemic of Covid-19 has initiated our business continuity management.
-All employees have the ability to work from home with the appropriate tools at their disposal.
-There is potential increase to freight costs in the short term and potential impacts to our production as key medicines are prioritised.
+We have continued to operate our business continuity management and employees are now working from the office and from home.
+There is a potential impact to our production as key medicines are prioritised.
 The situation is being managed on a day to day basis with open clear lines of communication and where possible early visibility of associated risks are discussed and mitigated.